timmyomahony/founder-roadmap-website/README.md

 # Timmy O'Mahony Planning Website

 > 🔔 This is no longer maintained.
-I've moved all of my photos to my main portfolio website `timmyomahony-portfolio` which you can see [here](https://github.com/timmyomahony/timmyomahony-portfolio).
+I've moved the content to my main portfolio website `timmyomahony-portfolio` which you can see [here](https://github.com/timmyomahony/timmyomahony-portfolio).

 ---